eclipse-iceoryx/iceoryx2/doc/design-documents/drafts/async_api/async_api.md

 * limit a service to only single messaging pattern as using event will cause no way to use it again

-Considering above, continuation is done based on option 1.
-Below shows only small snippet where extension for creating object can be placed.
+Considering above, the continuation of the proposal is based on option 1.
+The small snippet below shows where the extension for creating the object can be placed

 ![Port factory](port_factory.svg)